tydusky/tydusky.github.io/_pages/about.md

 # 🔥 News
 - *2023.07*: &nbsp; 🎉 One paper was accepted by [ICCV 2023](https://iccv2023.thecvf.com/).
-- *2023.06*: &nbsp; I will join the School of Software Technology at Zhejiang University as an Assistant Professor in July 2023!
+- *2023.06*: &nbsp; I will join the School of Software Technology at Zhejiang University as an Assistant Professor in Aug 2023!
 - *2023.06*: &nbsp; I was invited to serve as a reviewer for EMNLP 2023.
 - *2023.05*: &nbsp; 🎉 One paper was accepted by [USENIX Security 2023](https://www.usenix.org/conference/usenixsecurity23).
 - *2023.04*: &nbsp; I was invited to serve as a reviewer for [Cybersecurity](https://cybersecurity.springeropen.com/about).